aristocratos/bashtop/README.md

 Bashtop is now Mac OS X and FreeBSD compatible!

-#### Python port
+#### Python port: bpytop

-Work on a complete python port ~~will begin this summer~~ has begun.
-My aim is to keep it compatible with pypy3 for a lot of added efficiency.
+Currently working full time on this during my vacation :)

-PyPyTop?
+I'm aiming to have a first release by end of July.

 ## Support and funding